teddykladdkak/raid-message/README.md

 * Disable notifications.
 * Test and debug image to text.
 * Load all files from server..
 (After debug)
-* Make setting for users to only show gyms in a specific area.
+* Only load posts from selected areas.
+* Only notifications from selected areas.
+* In settings allow users to turn off or turn on notifications.
 * 29/8 ~~Give the user information if no raids are posted (instead of a blank page).~~
 * 29/8 ~~Change order of comments.~~
 * 30/8 ~~Menu always visible~~